International Baccalaureate Board

 - IB curriculum gives exposure to quality curriculum, research abilities, and international outlook, and social service which prove beneficial to aspirants who aspire to apply to Universities abroad.

 - An IB program may cost anywhere between 2 to 13 lakh a year, making it too expensive for many middle-class families.

 - The IB program has an international standing and involves high academic severity and intensity that academically average students may not be able to muddle through.

 - The IB board allows flexibility in choosing subjects making it very vital for students to make up their minds about the career they want to choose in the future and pick subjects wisely.

 - Some schools have the prevailing problem of ‘predicted’ scores which are close to actual scores but might even be over predicted and many colleges may not accept these predictive scores instead of final actual scores.

-Keeping in mind the advantages and the disadvantages of the IB curriculum one must understand that the pedagogy of IB Programs is very different to regular boards focusing more on developing its students as global citizens.
+Keeping in mind the advantages and the disadvantages of the IB curriculum one must understand that the pedagogy of IB Programs is very different from regular boards focusing more on developing its students as global citizens.